 Your New Hair Line

 As a FTM or MTF trans-patient you may consider a transgender hair transplant to achieve your aesthetic goals.
 With an increasing number of people identifying themselves as transgender, part of undergoing a transition may require treatment for reshaping & adjusting your hair line.
-At Elite Hair Restoration, one of the UK's premier hair restoration surgery clinics, our Lead Surgeon - Dr Camilo Diaz, is more than happy to guide you through your hair restoration surgery journey.
+At Elite Hair Restoration, one of the UK's premier transgender hair restoration surgery clinics, our Leading Surgeons are more than happy to guide you through your hair restoration surgery journey.

 Do You Require Transgender Hair Surgery?